Sign up to save your podcasts

 Born in 1782 into musical family, Field soon moved to London to study with the Italian composer Muzio Clementi and became a sought-after concert artist at a very tender age.

-Field ended up in Saint Petersburg, where he published his own compositions and apparently lived rather extravagantly.
+Field ended up in St. Petersburg, where he published his own compositions and apparently lived rather extravagantly.
 It’s said he was so well-off that he could afford to turn down a lucrative appointment to the Russian court.

-In Tolstoy’s famous novel WAR AND PEACE, the Countess Rostova even asks a pianist to play her favorite Field nocturne.
+In Tolstoy’s famous novel War and Peace, the Countess Rostova even asks a pianist to play her favorite Field nocturne.
 And it’s quite likely that while in Russia, like most of the Russian nobility of the day, Field got by speaking French, not Russian.

-It’s said that on his deathbed when asked what his religion was, Field replied with a French pun: "I am not a Calvinist, but a Claveciniste (French for a harpsichord player).
+It’s said that on his deathbed when asked what his religion was, Field replied with a French pun: “I am not a Calvinist, but a Claveciniste (French for a harpsichord player).”

-John Field (1782-1837) Nocturne No. 2 in C Minor John O'Conor Telarc 80199
+John Field (1782-1837): Nocturne No. 2; John O’Conor; Telarc 80199

 By American Public Media4.7